daviddenton/fintrospect/src/main/site/request-parameters-and-bodies.md

-# request parameters and bodies
+# request parameters & bodies
 Fintrospect broadly abstracts the various parts of an HTTP Request ```Path```, ```Header```, ```Query``` and ```Body``` behind a common interface to which the main functions are:
 1. Retrieve a specified value from an incoming request in a type-safe way using ```<--()``` or ```from()```